AdaCore/gnatstudio/docs/users_guide/remote.rst

 accessible through the advanced configuration pane.

 * The :guilabel:`Remote Sync Tool` is used to synchronize remote and local filesystems, if these are not shared filesystems.
-Only `rsync` is supported by GPS.
+Only :program:`rsync` is supported by GPS.

 * The :guilabel:`Extra Init Commands` lists initialization commands that